Hidden Blade poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Mr. He accepts the mission to get close to a high-ranking Japanese intelligence officer, fully committing to the perilous double life.
 There is no turning back from this level of infiltration., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Mr. He delivers crucial intelligence that will save many lives, and receives recognition from the resistance leadership.
+The analysis reveals that this crucial beat False victory: Mr. He delivers crucial intelligence that will save many lives, and receives recognition from the resistance leadership.
 He appears to have mastered the double game, but Japanese counterintelligence begins to suspect a mole., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (75% through) represents the emotional nadir.
 Here, Lan Xinjie is exposed and executed.
 Mr. He witnesses her death but cannot break cover to save her.
 His entire network is compromised, and he faces interrogation.
 The cause seems lost, and his own capture appears imminent., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.